brycloud/Servetify-Node/README.md

 console.log("Example app succesfully listening at NET Port ::"+handler.PORT+" on your local network");
 ```

 You can also use middlewares designed Express.js with Servetify, this is useful to do many tasks.
-To do this, you can access the base server or use the `Middleware()` method provided by Servetify.
+To do this, you can access the base server or use the `Middleware()` method provided by Servetify or just use the base server.

 Examples of code: